awsdocs/aws-systems-manager-user-guide/doc_source/patch-manager-about-aws-runpatchbaselineassociation.md

 **Note**
 On Linux instances, the appropriate package manager for each instance type is used to install packages:
 Amazon Linux, Amazon Linux 2, CentOS, Oracle Linux, and RHEL instances use YUM\.
 For YUM operations, Patch Manager requires `Python 2.6` or later\.
-Debian Server and Ubuntu Server instances use APT\.
+Debian Server, Raspberry Pi OS, and Ubuntu Server instances use APT\.
 For APT operations, Patch Manager requires `Python 3`\.
 SUSE Linux Enterprise Server instances use Zypper\.
 For Zypper operations, Patch Manager requires `Python 2.6` or later\.

 After a scan is complete, or after all approved and applicable updates have been installed, with reboots performed as necessary, patch compliance information is generated on an instance and reported back to the Patch Compliance service\.